Graduating Class of 2022

-COLLEGE LEVEL CLASSES - There will be 1 PSEO night class offered this spring through NCC in Sheldon.
-The course offered will be Speech on Monday evenings from 6:30pm-9:30pm.
-This course is a college level course and is free of charge to high school juniors and seniors, provided students receive a grade of C or above in the class.
+COLLEGE LEVEL CLASSES - NCC classes are college level course and is free of charge to high school juniors and seniors, provided students receive a grade of C or above in the class.
 Students receive dual credit for these courses, meaning they will receive both high school credit and college credit from NCC.
-See Miss Mulder by the middle of November if you are interested in registering for this class or any NCC college level online courses.
+See Miss Mulder by the middle of November if you are interested in registering for 2nd semester NCC college level online courses.
 Students with a cumulative GPA above 3.0 are eligible for these classes.

 CNA Class – West Lyon will be attempting to have a CNA class here 2nd semester.
-Provided we get enough students signed up to run the class, it would be 3 mornings a week (mornings TBD) likely starting at 6:30am.
+Provided we get enough students signed up to run the class and NCC can find an instructor, it would be 3 mornings a week (mornings TBD) likely starting at 6:30am.
 Let Miss Mulder know if you are interested in this CNA class.

-College Books – starting 2nd semester this year, all West Lyon students taking college level classes will need to find and purchase their own textbooks.
+College Books – West Lyon students taking college level classes need to find and purchase their own textbooks.
 For classes that have electronic or online books, students will need to pay West Lyon for the use of those books.
-For students who are on free or reduced meals, you will still need to find and purchase your own book, but provided you complete and pass the class you may turn in the receipt for your book at the end of the semester for reimbursement on that book.
+For students who are on free or reduced expense plans with the school, you will still need to find and purchase your own book, but provided you complete and pass the class you may turn in the receipt for your book at the end of the semester for reimbursement on that book.

 ACT--Those going to college should have completed the ACT by December 30, as colleges want applications soon after that date and most scholarships are awarded shortly after the start of the new year.
 Taking the ACT twice has proven to raise scores.
 West Lyon has a history of not doing real well in the English and reading sections.
 The best way to improve that is to read and increase your vocabulary.
 Seniors who are not in a math or science class as a senior, typically experience receiving lower scores in those areas compared to their first ACT test as well.
-Students can register and find practice test questions at www.actstudent.org.
+Students can register at www.act.org .
 When you register you will need to upload a picture of yourself for identification purposes the day of the test.

 “FREE” ACT Prep Days at West Lyon

-West Lyon will be offering ACT Preparation Days for our juniors who will be taking the ACT test.
+West Lyon will be offering ACT Preparation night sessions for our seniors and juniors who will be taking the ACT test.
 The preparation times will be built into the school day and will be scheduled around the time of the April 4 ACT test date.
 All West Lyon juniors who plan to take the ACT test are encouraged to take this prep.
 If there are any seniors wanting to take this prep in March they are welcome.

 In addition, an email was sent out to seniors and your parents a couple weeks ago inviting you to add your email address to a group email that Miss Mulder will use for forwarding email scholarship alerts that she receives.
 Not all of these scholarship sources will be put in to the monthly scholarship bulletin.
-So far only 5-6 families have asked to join this group.
 If you want to receive their scholarship emails you or your parents need to let Miss Mulder know.

-COLLEGE APPLICATIONS--As colleges are becoming more selective and are putting caps on enrollment numbers, and as the financial aid process at schools is being decided sooner, applications need to be in earlier than in the past.
+COLLEGE APPLICATIONS--As the financial aid process at schools is being decided sooner, applications need to be in earlier than in the past.
 If you are really serious about getting into a particular school, try to have your application sent in by December.
 Filling out an application is not too difficult, see me if you have any questions.
 Most schools now have on-line applications for either processing on line or printing off and then sending it in manually.
 Schools will need your current transcript sent to them.
 Transcripts can be requested through a link on the school webpage or via a paper request process.
 Transcript request paper forms can be found in my office.
 Turn the orange paper transcript requests in to Miss Mulder if that’s the method you choose.